Sleepers and Betrayer Matthew 26:38-46

 38Then He said to them, “My soul is deeply grieved, to the point of death; remain here and keep watch with Me”… 40And He came to the disciples and found them sleeping, and said to Peter, “So, you men could not keep watch with Me for one hour?
 41 Keep watching and praying that you may not enter into temptation; the spirit is willing, but the flesh is weak”… 43Again He came and found them sleeping, for their eyes were heavy… 45Then He came to the disciples and said to them, “Are you still sleeping and resting?
 Behold, the hour is at hand and the Son of Man is being betrayed into the hands of sinners.
 46Get up, let us be going; behold, the one who betrays Me is at hand!”

 Incautious behavior, inattentiveness to Jesus’ struggle in prayer, and general spiritual inactivity contrast with Judas’ active, well-planned and executed betrayal about to take place.
-Like a thief in the night, Judas came leading a posse of Jesus’ enemies to steal Him away and bring Him to trial, while the so-called faithful disciples fell asleep on their Master.
+Like a thief in the night, Judas came leading a posse of Jesus’ enemies to arrest Him and bring Him to trial, while the so-called faithful disciples fell asleep on their Master.
 The Lord had charged them to be alert, but they took no heed; they did not prepare for what would happen.
-Sleeping at such an eventful moment wasn’t excusable as after-eating drowsiness, as we see from Jesus’ response to them.
-There is no evidence of their being sleep-deprived.
-Three times the Lord sternly spoke to them, either instructing them to “keep watch” with Him or rebuking them for sleeping on the job.
+Sleeping at such an eventful moment wasn’t something they could excuse as after-eating drowsiness or the results of being sleep-deprived.
+Jesus’ rebuke tells us otherwise.

-For what were they to watch?
-The word carries with it the idea of staying alert, not falling asleep or being distracted.
-They should have known from Jesus’ earlier statement that evening that trouble was coming:
+For what were they to “keep watch?”
+The word carries the idea of staying alert, not falling asleep or being distracted.
+They should have known from Jesus’ earlier statement that trouble was coming:

 “You will all fall away because of Me this night, for it is written, ‘I will strike down the shepherd, and the sheep of the flock shall be scattered.’”
 (Matt.
 26:31)

-Jesus wasn’t talking about being prepared for an ambush.
-No, they were to stay alert in prayer along with Jesus (vs. 38).
-We suggest that they were to be alert to temptation just as Jesus was praying, that they also would submit to the Father’s will and not to their human impulses to fight.
-He wasn’t teaching them to pray or praying for them.
+They were to be alert to temptation just as Jesus was praying, and they also should submit to the Father’s will and not to their human impulses to fight.
+He wasn’t teaching them to pray nor was He praying for them.
 He was praying for Himself!
-Going to the cross was not going to be a cakewalk for the incarnate Christ.
+Going to the cross was not going to be a cakewalk for the incarnate Jesus Christ.

 We will shortly ask the question, how could this incarnate God-man pray as He did, and then do it three times, to have the “cup” removed from Him?
 But for now, we simply note that the failure of His disciples was not unexpected.
-It was going to get worse; they would go beyond sleeping when they should have been alert; they would abandon Him!
+They would go beyond sleeping when they should have been alert; they would abandon Him!
 Jesus could have left them asleep and gone by Himself to surrender to Judas and the authorities, but He didn’t.
-The Lord wanted His eleven disciples to see Him in the word picture Isaiah painted:
+The Lord wanted His eleven disciples to see Him as the prophet Isaiah pictured:

-The disciples were to not miss this fulfillment of prophecy, so they could later testify to the facts.
-But a time was coming when they would realize God’s will in what was about to happen, Jesus’ crucifixion.
-Peter, on the day of Pentecost, boldly proclaimed God’s will to the people in Jerusalem:
+Jesus did not want the disciples to miss the fulfillment of this prophecy in order that they could later testify to the facts.
+A time was coming when they would realize God’s amazing plan in what was about to happen: Jesus’ crucifixion.
+In fact, on the Day of Pentecost, Peter boldly proclaimed God’s will to the people in Jerusalem:

-Therefore, just as Jesus commanded His disciples in the midst of their failure to faithfully be alert, He says to them and to us, “Get up, let us be going.”
+Therefore, just as Jesus commanded His disciples in the midst of their failure to be alert faithfully, He says to them and to us, “Get up, let us be going.”
 He still wants us with Him in the mission to reach the world, regardless of how often we may fail.

 0 Comments